Emergency Plan > Emergency Plan Information > Campus Functional Annexes > 2.1 Incident Command Annex

 In the unlikely event of a Level 3 campus emergency, certain emergency protocols shall be initiated to protect students, staff and members of the community.
 University personnel shall be prepared to contact local authorities, coordinate with local authorities and, as needed, provide support to local authorities in order to safely respond to and resolve the emergency.
-The University’s Public Safety Office, Facilities Operations Office and Office of Public Relations and Communications Departments shall initially be primarily responsible for assisting local authorities.
+The University’s Public Safety Office, Facilities Operations Office and Office of Communications shall initially be primarily responsible for assisting local authorities.

 The on-duty supervisor will assume the role of Campus Incident Commander until such time as the on-duty supervisor is relieved by higher authority.
 Until relieved, the on-duty supervisor will direct all available University resources to provide priority protection for life, safety and preservation of property.

 6th floor Conference Room

 Located on the third floor of Centennial Hall